sebastian-uriel-flores/terraform-azure-net-api/README.md

 If you don't know anything about Azure, I suggest you read the [Azure Fundamentals](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts).

 Once you have your account ready to use, I suggest you create a new subscription for all the resources that are going to be created, instead of using the default one.
 It will give you more control of your cloud environment and the costs associated.

 To continue, you have to install Azure cli in your machine.
 Even if you have Azure PowerShell already installed, the Terraform Cli will request you to install Azure Cli, so it is a mandatory step.

-To install Azure Cli, run the next command in a Terminal session:
+To install Azure Cli, run the next command in a terminal session:

 ```shell
 winget install -e --id Microsoft.AzureCLI
 ```
-Next, you have to sign in into your Azure Account using Azure Cli.
+Next, you have to sign in into your Azure Account, using Azure Cli.
 Here, you have two options:

-1. The first option is to Log In using your Web Browser.
-I recommend this option, just to keep your terminal clean of sensitive information.:
+1. The first option is to sign in using your Web Browser.
+I recommend this option, because it lets you keep your terminal clean of sensitive information.
+The command to be executed is this:

 ```shell
 az login